 In May 2018, as part of the permitting process for Willow, ConocoPhillips requested that the Bureau of Land Management (BLM) perform an Environmental Impact Statement (EIS).
 The Willow EIS is being conducted under the NPR-A Integrated Activity Plan published in 2013, which was widely supported by environmental groups.

-Of the various development alternatives discussed in the EIS, ConocoPhillips’ proposed project, Alternative B, is also BLM’s preferred alternative.
-Alternative B provides for a road connection back to the Alpine infrastructure and road connections to all the drill sites.
-Road connections are essential for safe and environmentally sound operations.
+Of the various development alternatives discussed in the EIS, the company’s proposed project, Alternative B, is also BLM’s preferred alternative.
+The project provides for up to five drill sites, a central processing facility, an operations center, gravel roads, ice roads, ice pads, one airstrip and pipelines.
+The road connection back to the Alpine infrastructure and road connections to all the drill sites are essential for safe and environmentally sound operations.
 Alternative B would also reduce environmental impacts compared to other options by requiring less gravel fill, fresh water and aircraft flights, while improving year-round access for local residents.

 We reliably meet all local and federal environmental mandates, including rigorous adherence to approximately 270 mitigation and best practices currently in place for the NPR-A. We work in close collaboration with regulatory agencies and other interested stakeholders to design and build infrastructure that minimizes disturbance to wetlands and the unique benefits they provide.
 In addition, Willow will be one of the first North Slope projects designed and built in compliance with new EPA rules that reduce volatile organic compounds and methane emissions.